user4223/ticket-decoder/source/python/README.md

   option, try using 'ISO 8859-1' and cast the result string to raw bytes.

 * `decode_files('...')` detects and decodes aztec-codes from file or directories (PDF, image) and decodes barcode data to json.
-This is using zxing-cpp internally.
-It returns an array of tuples (input-path and json-result) of size x, while x is the amount of aztec-codes found on input.
-An image can contain always multiple barcodes, the the return value is alway a mapping of origin to content.
+This is using zxing-cpp and opencv internally.
+It returns a dict (origin/input-path and json-string) of size x, while x is the amount of aztec-codes found on input.
+An image can contain always multiple barcodes, the return value is alway a mapping of origin to json content.
+  * rotation_degree - Rotate image before processing for the given amount of degrees (default 0)
+  * scale_percent - Scale image before processing in percent (default 100)
+  * splitting_mode - Split image, 1st number specifies the no of parts to split, 2nd is the part used for processing, clockwise from top/left (default 11)
+  * flipping_mode - Flip image around X if 1, around Y if 2, and around X and Y if 3 (default 0)

 ## Example decoding directly from PDF or image
 ```
 from ticket_decoder import DecoderFacade

-decoder_facade = DecoderFacade(fail_on_interpreter_error = False)
+decoder_facade = DecoderFacade()
-for result in decoder_facade.decode_files('path/2/your/ticket.pdf'):
-   print(result[1])
+print(decoder_facade.decode_files('path/2/your/ticket.pdf'))
 ```

-## Decoding Aztec-Code in advance using zxingcpp on Python side
+## Example decoding Aztec-Code in advance using zxingcpp and opencv on Python side
 ```
 from ticket_decoder import DecoderFacade
 from zxingcpp import read_barcodes
 from cv2 import imread

 image = imread('path/2/your/ticket.jpg')
+if image is None:
+    print("Image not found")
+    exit(1)

 barcodes = read_barcodes(image)
-if not barcodes:
+if barcodes is None:
     print("No barcodes found")
     exit(1)

 decoder_facade = DecoderFacade(\
-    fail_on_interpreter_error = False,\
     uic_public_key_xml_file = "cert/UIC_PublicKeys.xml",\
     vdv_certificate_ldif_file = "cert/VDV_Certificates.ldif")